wconrad/ftpd/README.md

 client used by the test doesn't work in active mode, or this server doesn't work in FTPS active mode (or both).

+## DEVELOPMENT

+### TESTS

+To run the cucumber tests:

+    $ rake features

+To run the stand-alone example:

+    $ examples/example.rb

+The example prints its port, username and password to the console.
+You can connect to the stand-alone example with any FTP client.

 ## REFERENCES

 (This list of references comes from the README of the em-ftpd gem,